Your browser is not supported. | ||

 What Are Some Examples Of Sun Protection Clothing?

-Whether you are after men's, women's, kid's or plus size sun protective clothing, you'll find exactly what you're looking for in our massive range at Anaconda.
+Whether you are after men's, women's, kid's or plus-size sun protective clothing, you'll find exactly what you're looking for in our massive range at Anaconda.
 Here are just a couple of examples of the best sun protective clothing you can find in our range:

 Columbia Women's Bahama PFG Shirt

 When spending long hours in the sun and needing an ideal amount of protection, our Columbia Women's Bahama PFG Shirt ticks all the boxes.
 Constructed from durable nylon, it has a lightweight and relaxed fit while offering UPF 50 protection from the sun.
-Whether you are fishing, hiking or enjoying the great outdoors, it's hidden venting at the back will ensure you stay cool and the quick drying fabric will keep you staying dry throughout the day.
+Whether you are fishing, hiking or enjoying the great outdoors, its hidden venting at the back will ensure you stay cool and the quick drying fabric will keep you staying dry throughout the day.

 Mountain Designs Men's Ormiston II Long Sleeve Shirt